 Let's give you some contextual value of what the physiology is doing so it makes sense.
-So here’s our stomach, alright, and kind of laid it out, left or right here just so you can see it.
+So we have our stomach and kind of laid it out, left or right.
 Typically the intestines are all kind of mushed up in this spaghetti goose.
-Protein digestion primarily happens here.
-So what does that mean?
-So if we start giving someone more protein, more high-quality protein whether it’s grass-fed meat, maybe omega 3 rich, you know, wild Alaskan sockeye salmon, maybe a clean collagen powder, that protein—well, maybe not the powder per se, but the real animal whole food proteins, they get digested in the stomach.
+Protein digestion primarily happens in the stomach.
+What does that mean?
+So if we start giving someone more protein, more high-quality protein, whether it’s grass-fed meat, maybe omega 3 rich, you know, wild Alaskan sockeye salmon, maybe a clean collagen powder, that protein—well, maybe not the powder per se; but the real animal whole food proteins, they get digested in the stomach.

 With fats and proteins in the small intestine, we may look at SIBO testing, like a lactulose breath test which can be effective at looking at the hydrogen and methane gases.
-Of course, different highly functioning stool—highly specialized stool tests that maybe look at DNA or stool antigens of various infections like parasites, bacteria, Klebsiella, Citrobacter, again fungal overgrowth, and the different types of critters and worms can be effectively looked at with this type of testing.
+Of course, different highly functioning stool—highly specialized stool tests that maybe look at DNA or stool antigens of various infections like parasites, bacteria, Klebsiella, Citrobacter, fungal overgrowth.
+Also, the different types of critters and worms can be effectively looked at with this type of testing.

 We may even look at certain diet options, too.
 Even FODMAP approaches or specific carbohydrate approaches where we cut down these Fermentable, Oligo-, Di-, Mono-saccharides and Polyols—the specific fermentable sugars in the diet.
 We may even look at cutting out phenols and salicylates, and even peeling and/or really mashing and cooking our vegetables well, and even avoiding raw veggies, too.